| |

 Buying the Paint

-I was able to purchase most of the supplies at the Dollar Tree, with the exception of the E6000.
+I was able to purchase most of the supplies at the Dollar Tree, except the E6000.
 Dollar tree glue sticks worked well, but you need at least 1 package per candle set.
-I chose neon green pool noodles, as I could not find black.

 Step 1 – Cut the Pool Noodles